 garage perfect for storing the old car of mom's we take turns promising to

-years...
+It changed a lot over the years...
 We re-shingled the roof and built a gable to replace the covering

-we tore off of the deck and repainted the house and garage.
+we tore off of the deck, and repainted the house and garage.
 The deck, as a

 matter of fact, was torn down completely and replaced with